-Transaction account and GIC provider
+Transaction account and GIC account provider

-If the short-term rating on BBVA as GIC and transaction account provider falls below 'A-1' then, within 30 days, BBVA must:
+If the short-term rating on BBVA as GIC (Cuenta de Principales) and transaction account (Cuenta de Tesorería) provider falls below 'A-1' then the following actions must be taken within 30 days:

-- Obtain a joint and several first demand guarantee in favor of the issuer from an entity with a short-term rating of at least 'A-1'; or - Transfer the funds of the cash account to an institution whose short-term rating is at least 'A-1'.
+- Obtain a joint and several first demand guarantee in favor of the issuer from an entity with a short-term debt rating of at least 'A-1'; or - Transfer the funds of the cash account to an institution whose short-term rating is at least 'A-1'.

 If neither of these options is possible, it must obtain from the financial agent or a third party, collateral security in favor of the fund on financial assets.
-The collateral security must have a credit quality better than or equal to the Spanish state government debt, in an amount sufficient to guarantee the commitments established in the financial services agreement, subject to confirmation by Standard & Poor's.
+The collateral security must have a credit quality of not less than that of Spanish state government debt, in an amount sufficient to guarantee the commitments established in the financial services agreement, subject to confirmation by Standard & Poor's.